MaXDL4Phys/tear/README.md

 ```
 cd language_driven_action_recognition_localization/src/utils
 python extract_frames.py --input <the path to downloaded dataset> --output <where you want to save the extracted frames> --dataset=k600
-#Create symbolic link to the folder where extracted images are saved at language_driven_action_recognition_localization/data
+#Create a symbolic link to the folder where extracted images are saved at language_driven_action_recognition_localization/data
 ```